 The Honest Truth About DEET

 Deet was developed by the US Army back in the ’40’s and is included in more than 200 products, the EPA said.
 Over 30% of the U.S. population uses it each year.
 While we don’t see 30% of the population getting sick from using chemical insect repellent, it’s still best to minimize the use of any chemical insect repellent.
 There are precautions on the back of all insect repellents including natural ones.
 The EPA evaluated DEET in 1998 and decided “As long as consumers follow label directions and take proper precautions, insect repellents containing DEET do not present a health concern.”

-Since I cannot stand mosquitoes in any shape and form, I avoid camping where I stand a high probability of being swarmed by the bugs.
-If I decide to stay and hunker down in where there are lots of bugs, I will first try a natural repellent such as 4 Thieves Vinegar.
-If that does not work, I will apply DEET to my clothing,
+Since I cannot stand mosquitoes in any shape and form, I avoid camping in areas with a lot of biting insects.
+We arm ourselves with natural repellent such as 4 Thieves Vinegar.
+If that does not work, we leave.